-Choose the Best Animation Technique for VideoEmma Gallimore 12.17.2018
+How To Choose The Best Animation Technique For VideoEmma Gallimore 12.17.2018

 You know you want to make an animated explainer video but you’re not sure which animation technique to choose.
 Of course you don’t want just any technique, you want the best one out there.
 It should be the most relevant, most effective, most engaging, animation technique available.
 But there’s one problem.
 There is no best animation technique for all applications.

 Each animation technique has its pros and cons.
 Your unique goals, audience, and plans for the video will dictate which animated technique is best.
 Start by understanding the different animation styles available to you including: 2D animation, 3D animation, whiteboard animation and stop-motion.